precice/precice.github.io/pages/docs/docs-meta/docs-meta-content-guidelines.md

 title: Content guidelines
 permalink: docs-meta-content-guidelines.html
 keywords: pages, migration, guideline, content, best practices, style guide
-summary: "Learn which style to follow when writing documentation and to choose good titles, content and page summaries."
+summary: "Learn which style to follow when writing documentation and how to write good titles, content, and page summaries."
 ---

 ## Language & style

-As we recently (December 2020) migrated our documentation from multiple sources to this website, you may find different styles and inconsistencies among different pages.
-However, here is what we aim for:
+This is the style we aim for, even if not all documentation pages are currently ticking all the boxes (nice opportunity for [contributing](community-contribute-to-precice.html)):

 - Target group: scientists & engineers with some but limited experience with programming and with Linux, but extended experience with simulations.
 - Informal style and active voice: imagine you are explaining each concept to a colleague over coffee.